apocalyptech/minecraftxray/README.txt

 underground caves, to find out how extensive they are, or even to help find your way out if you're lost.

-The Maintenance Branch is based off of Minecraft X-Ray 2.7, by plusminus, who was kind enough to provide the sourcecode for that excellent application.
+The original author of Minecraft X-Ray was plusminus, who was kind enough to provide the sourcecode for that excellent application.

 Minecraft X-Ray is released under the Modified BSD License.
 See COPYING.txt for more information, and Changelog.txt for a complete list of changes since X-Ray 2.7.